EGoverde/Mvvm.Nucleus.Maui/README.md

 ## Limitations and plans

 - There's no support yet for multiple Windows, a single Window with Shell will be created.
+- Currently Shell is a required component for navigation, although theoretically a custom implementation could be added in the future.
 - Initial logic for subviews recieving page events has been added, but is not a fully supported concept yet.

 ## Support